ScratchContributors/bios/README.md

 ##### Illusion705: !
 I'm Illusion705, and I'm 13 :) I've helped out in 8 SDSs, I'm a SWC reviewer, and Scratch Wiki contributor, and I've helped out in a few of the Scratch Month studios for 2020.
 The Scratch community is definitely a big part of my life, and I'm so happy to have the privilege of being able to help out in it!
 I like science, math, Minecraft, coding, cats, and watching YouTube :D

+##### Joshua_M07: Hi my names Joshua im 12 and love coding!
+I make simple to complex games on this platform and i also make games on other things eg. Roblox!
+I am also a curator of the studio Upside Down!

+##### Ninja-Super-Girl: Hi!
+My name is Alicia and I'm a 13 year old Scratcher from Sweden.
+I'm an SDS translator, a SWC Reviewer and Curator and I love helping around on this website in all the little ways possible!
+I've been on Scratch for a little over 3 years and aside from Scratch, I'm learning programming (JS, Java, Python etc...).

 ##### PaddlerGames: Hello!
 I'm PaddlerGames.
 I started Scratch 5 years ago.
 I was the 378th FPC.
 I help out in the SDS, and have a Scratch Wiki account.

 ##### queen_bee1021: Aloha!
 I'm Wendy.
 I help out in the FPCH studio.
 Currently, I'm trying to become a FPC and I have been curated once.
 My favorite color is black, my favorite TV show is Love 020, and my favorite candy is Reece's.